top of page

 DAY 11: TO AL BAHA; CAVES OF SHADA

 Today we depart for Al Baha.
-Upon arrival we will check in to our accommodations before setting out to explore the Caves of Shada.
-Jabal Shada is a cavernous landscape believed to date many thousands of years.
-Drawings and engravings have been discovered inside the caves and according to geologists, are likely to be the workings of the Thamudites, a tribal civilization said to have existed in the 8th century BC.
-We will have lunch here with time for more exploration in the afternoon.
-We return to Al Baha for dinner.
+Upon arrival, we’ll check in to our accommodations before setting out to explore the Caves of Shada.
+Jabal Shada is a dramatic, cavernous landscape believed to date back many thousands of years.
+Inside the caves, drawings and engravings have been discovered that geologists believe may be the work of the Thamudites, a tribal civilization thought to have existed as early as the 8th century BC.

 Overnight in Al Baha

-DAY 12: HIKE TO REMOTE ANCIENT MOUNTAIN VILLAGE OF DHEE AYN
+DAY 12: HIKE TO ANCIENT MOUNTAIN VILLAGE OF DHEE AYN; TO JEDDAH

 Overnight in Jeddah